VulpesVolcan/asteroids/README.md

 Welcome to asteroids!

-The controls are w and s to move forward and backward

-a and d to rotate

-spacebar to shoot

-n for a piercing shot
+Shoot asteroids to get points

-and m for a split shot
+Try to aim for a highscore!

+              **Controls**
+            Use wasd to move,

+            Spacebar to shoot

+            N and M to use special ammo,

+            And X to dash!

-Have fun and leave feedback if you feel so inclined!
+            Have fun, and don't forget to leave a review/suggestion if you feel so inclined!